-KEQ What will be evaluated?
-Data sources and evaluation approach 1.
-To what extent has the CMMP Extent of actions complete, in- progress or not started 6 month and Annual reporting been successfully implemented?
-Level of external funding / additional funding obtained for unfunded CMMP actions Review of lessons learned 2.
-What progress has been made Progress towards objectives based on indicators identified for each Data sources will vary (see Appendix 4). towards the CMMP objectives? objective For each objective a performance expectation for the end of the plan will be documented, and where appropriate a rubric will be developed to guide evaluation.
+What will be evaluated?
+Pata sources and evaluation approach progress or r ons complete, in- ot started 6 month and Annual reporting nal funding / Iding obtained for MP actions r Review of les sons learned ards objectives bas Data sources will vary (see Appendix 4). objective f f v g u ii For each objective a performance expectation for the end of the plan will be documented, and where appropriate a rubric will be developed to guide evaluation.
 Evaluation of progress will be undertaken by comparing results from the selecte indicators against the rubric or performance expectation.
-Progress may be rated as Excellent, Good, Average or Poor or as Not achieved, Partial achieved, Achieved.
-3. What factors have The influence of external factors Multiple lines of evidence including influenced the implementation of on the CMMP (e.g. funding, policy, organisational capacity, partner buy-in, weather).
-Annual reporting the CMMP and the achievement of objectives?
-Views and perspectives of Council officers, partner representatives, community group representatives Environmental scan (media, literature, investigation reports) Results will be descriptive rather than evaluative and will aim to identify what external factors influenced CMMP implementation and achievement of objectives, how it influenced the CMMP and what the management response was (if any).
-4. In what ways has The extent to which new Multiple lines of evidence including new knowledge and information information and knowledge has been sourced by Council and used Annual reporting informed management? to inform management decisions and processes.
-Views and perspectives of Council officers, partner representatives, community group representatives Review of completed monitoring and investigation reports Review policies/procedures Results may be evaluative or descriptive.
-If an evaluative approach is selected, performance expectations will need to be defined to guide judgements.
+Progress may be rated as Excellent, Good, Average or Poor or as Not achieved, Partiall achieved, Achieved. of external factors Multiple lines of evidence including on the CMMP (e.g. funding, policy, organisational capacity, partner Annual reporting buy-in, weather).
+Views and perspectives of Council officers, partner representatives, community group representatives Environmental scan (media, literature, investigation reports) a ii a (tesults will be descriptive rather than evaluative and will aim to identify what external factors affluenced CMMP implementation and chievement of objectives, how it influenced the CMMP and what the management response was (if ny).
+The extent to which new N Multiple lines of evidence including nd knowledge has by Council and us Annual reporting nagement decisior Views and perspectives of Council officers, partner representatives, community group representatives • Review of completed monitoring and investigation reports Review policies/procedures desults may be evaluative or descriptive.
+If an evaluative approach is selected, performance expectations will need to be defined to guide adgements. • F • • investigation reports Review policies/proced Results may be evaluative o Evaluative approach is select expectations will need to be